56 Different Types of Ants in Louisiana

 54. Fire Ant

-They are not native to North America and cause billions of dollars in agricultural damage yearly.
+They are not native to North America and cause billions of agricultural damage yearly.

 Invasive species have become a major threat to agriculture because they can have very high reproduction rates and cause considerable damage by feeding on crops or competing with other insects for food sources.